 Spiderman and His Friends (1981-1983)

-Running for only two seasons on NBC, Spiderman and His Amazing Friends was narrated by none other that Marvel Comics God, Stan Lee.
+Running for only two seasons on NBC, Spiderman and His Amazing Friends was narrated by none other than Marvel Comics God, Stan Lee.
 Starting out each episode with a narrator that began with, "Hi True Believers..," this Spiderman series, not the first animated-Spidey series to be on television, featured Spiderman teaming up with Iceman and Firestar.
-The three, each week, would battle a unstoppable villain, and in the end they would manage to get the best of him and live to fight another day.
+The three, each week, would battle an unstoppable villain, and in the end, they would manage to get the best of him and live to fight another day.